friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 But we don't want to run a Ghci command, we want to run a couple shell commands.
 Well, Ghci has a little-known feature that allows you to run arbitrary shell commands.
 At the Ghci prompt, type `:!` and then a space and then any shell command.
-Try it with something innocuous, like `ls`
+Try it with something innocuous, like `ls -l`

 {% highlight plaintext %}
-ghci> :! ls
+ghci> :! ls -l
 {% endhighlight %}

 That's rather delightful!